Skip to main content

 2. Node: Doc can be used as a node in flows.
 Document Search - action node can be added in a flow and used as a searching tool for any user query.

 i.
-Open Studio > Build > Flows.
+Open Automation > Build > Flows.

 ii.
 Add a prompt node to recieve the response from the user(the data that needs to be searched in the doc).
 Store the response in a variable.